fordfrog/apgdiff/README.md

   Jim Mlodgenski).
 * Fixed all bugs related to incorrect parsing of end of statement, most often resulting in StringIndexOutOfBoundException.
+* Fixed CREATE TABLE statement output when table contains no column.

 ### 2010-10-22: Version 2.3